louietsai/CarND-Traffic-Sign-Classifier-Project/README.md

 I choose this first model following with what class has taught us.
-However, the validation accuracy is not good, and is only ~0.9 for this first model.
+However, the validation accuracy is not good, and is only ~0.9 for this first model. the model seems to overfit the data.

+In order to prevent overfitting, I add two dropouts in the last two layers to prevent overfitting. the dropout layers with 50% drop rate are just after the first and second fully connected layer.

 My final model consisted of the following layers: